How to Become an RNFA

 5. 5

-Complete an Association of Perioperative Registered Nurses (AORN) Approved RNFA Program
+Complete an AORN-Approved RNFA Program

-RNs must first complete an AORN approved RNFA program.
-Nurses have two years to complete the program but many APRNs graduate in as early as 5-8 months.
+Finally, RNs can validate their knowledge and experience by earning specialty board certification as RNFAs.
+To do so, they must first complete an AORN-approved RNFA program.
+Nurses have two years to complete the program, but many APRNs graduate as early as 5-8 months.

 RNFA Education